We’ve rounded up some of the best water wonders in Fort Worth for the perfect selfie shot or next family portrait

 201 Main St.

 These fountains put the dance in Sundance Square for everyone, especially when the sun is high in the sky.
-Dip your toes in from 2-6 p.m. and then stick around for a movie on the cooled concrete every Thursday night in the summer.
+Dip your toes in from 2-6 p.m. and then walk the 37-square block district home to luxury shopping and dining.

 3333 Camp Bowie Blvd.